MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/add-manage-eventstream-destinations.md

    - **Basic**: Shows the name, description, type and status of your custom app.
    - **Keys**: Shows the connection string for your custom app, which you can copy and paste into your application.
-   - **Sample code**: Shows sample code, which you can refer to or copy to push the event data to this eventstream or pull the event data from this eventstram.
+   - **Sample code**: Shows sample code, which you can refer to or copy to push the event data to this eventstream or pull the event data from this eventstream.

    For each tab (**Basic** / **Keys** / **Sample code**), you can also switch three protocol tabs: **Eventhub**, **AMQP** and **Kafka** to access diverse protocol formats information:

    The connection string is an event hub compatible connection string, and you can use it in your application to receive events from your eventstream.
 The connection string has multiple protocol formats, which you can switch and select in the Keys tab.
-The following example shows what the connection string looks like in Eventhub format:
+The following example shows what the connection string looks like in event hub format:

    *`Endpoint=sb://eventstream-xxxxxxxx.servicebus.windows.net/;SharedAccessKeyName=key_xxxxxxxx;SharedAccessKey=xxxxxxxx;EntityPath=es_xxxxxxxx`*